axonops/terraform-provider-axonops/docs/data-sources/slack_integration.md

 # axonops_slack_integration (Data Source)

+Reads a Slack integration.

-Reads an existing Slack integration from AxonOps.
-Use this data source to reference integration details — such as the integration name — when configuring `axonops_alert_route` resources that target an integration managed outside of the current Terraform root module.
+Use this data source to reference an existing Slack integration when configuring `axonops_alert_route` resources that target an integration managed outside of the current Terraform root module.

 ## Example Usage